brianhilly/Blockchain-PR/README.md

 # blockchain-pr
-Blockchain PR checklist - Info for your next campaign **Blockchain PR Checklist**
+Checklist for your next campaign
+**Blockchain PR Checklist**
 ===========================